icecake-framework/icecake/examples/example2/readme.md

 1. Building and Embedding Web Components on a stateless website
 1. Building a full SPA with state and API calls

-Example2 illustrates how to use icecake for Building and Enhancing a static HTML website.
+Example2 illustrates how to use icecake for Building and Enhancing a static HTML website:

 1. demonstrate the use of the BULMA CSS framework
-- interact with the browser API in go.
+1. interact with the LocalStorage browser API in go.
-- can be published on github pages.

 ## Build